-Salary: FTE:

-Teacher salary is subject to change pending performance pay attainment.
+IT IS HEREBY AGREED, by and between the SCHOOL DISTRICT OF THE MENOMONIE AREA, hereinafter referred to as BOARD and, hereinafter referred to as TEACHER, WITNESSETH: 1.
+COMPENSATION: The teacher is to be paid a total annual wage of \$ Teacher salary is subject to change pending performance pay attainment.
 Increases, if any, as determined by the Board, are also subject to salary change.
 Teachers must meet all criteria of Employee Handbook, Part II, Section 6.04, Promotion to next level.
+The Board may provide the teacher with other benefits that it may from the Board, are also subject to change pending performance pay attainment.
+Increases, it any, as determined by the Board, are also subject to salary change.
+Teachers must meet all criteria of Employee Handbook, Part II, Section 6.04, Promotion to next level.
 The Board may provide the teacher with other benefits that it may from time to time deem appropriate for teachers generally, as specified in Board policy, administrative rule or employee handbook.

-2. CONTRACT TERM: This contract covers a term of 10 months, commencing on or about August 26, 2019 and ending on or about June 5, 2020.
+2. CONTRACT TERM: This contract covers a term of 10 months, commencing on or about August 27, 2018 and ending on or about June 7, 2019.
 The contract shall contain 188 days of work and 3 holidays which shall be assigned at the discretion of the Board.
 The contract term may be extended to include the makeup of days school was closed due to inclement weather or other emergency.